-On March 25, the Annunciation of the Lord, Sister Maria renewed her monastic vows for another year.
-Join us in praying for her, as her next step will be making her Solemn Profession next year!
+On July 11, the Solemnity of Saint Benedict, our Sister Maria-Placida renewed her vows for another year.
+Join us in praying for her as she journeys toward Solemn Profession!

 Every year on October 12 the holy oil from Saint Walburga’s tomb in Germany begins to flow, and it continues until her Feast Day on February 25.
 Due to the testimonies of many people who have experienced God’s healing power after anointing themselves with the oil and asking Saint Walburga to pray for them, it seems that this quote from Saint Thérèse of Lisieux may also be applied to our patroness: